alefram/Alefram.github.io/_posts/Basic-inverse-kinematics-in-Mujoco.md

 mathematical model...

-In this article I will focus on the numerical approach.
+In this article I will focus on the numerical approaches that I found.

 ## Inverse Kinematics algorithms

-Searching for the most commun ways
+Searching for the most commun ways of compute the inverse kinematics, I found the master thesis of Anton Larsson and Oskar Grönlund called "Comparative Analysis of the Inverse Kinematics of a 6-DOF Manipulator".
+In this thesis they talked about the way to describe the relation approximately between joint angles and desire position using the Jacobian, where they explain 3 methods: **Gradient Descent**, **Gauss-Newton** and **Levenberg-Marquardt**.

+Seeing that they provide the algorithm pseudocode of each, I have the idea of trying to re implement this tecniques in mujoco for practice so let me explain how I do it.

 ### Gauss-Newton

 ### Gradient Descent

-### otro que no me acuerdo
+### Levenberg-Marquardt

 ## Reference